pintusingh29/Estimating_Obesity_Levels/README.md

-# Estimating_Obesity_Levels
-Estimating Obesity Levels Based on Eating Habits and Physical Condition

-This project deals with the dataset of "Estimation of Obesity Levels Based on Eating Habits and Physical Condition", found in the UCI Machine Learning repository.
-The dataset very well maps lifestyle, dieting habits, and demographic attributes and can be used to predict obesity levels.
-The classification problem will use two methods, under supervised learning, in R: Random Forest and Artificial Neural Networks (ANNs).
-This will showcase their relative merits and demerits.
-Approval will be or has been sought from the module leader with respect to this dataset.

-2. Dataset Description

-The dataset, gathered over the course of the past six or seven years, contains 2102 instances with 17 attributes, among which are:

-•	Age, Gender, BMI, Physical Activity Level, Consumption of High Caloric Food

-•	Target variable NObesity is the variable that classifies individuals from seven levels of obesity (ranging from Insufficient Weight to Obese Type III).

-•	It is a mixture of numeric and categorical, therefore, appropriate preprocessing procedures are warranted.

-4. Research Questions

-•	What is the accuracy of predicting obesity levels with lifestyle and dietary factors?

-•	Which one of the two methods chosen (Random Forest and ANN) works better for this classification task and why?

-•	Which lifestyle and dietary factors are the most significant in differentiating levels of obesity?

-6. Methodology

-The analysis will be done using R as follows:

-4.1 Data Preprocessing

-•	Dealing with Missing Values: If there are missing values, the suitable imputation methods would be applied (e.g., mean/median for numerical features, mode for categorical features or KNN imputation).

-•	Data Cleaning: All duplicates will be deleted, inconsistencies or outliers investigated and dealt with.

-•	Encoding Categorical Variables: Apply either one-hot encoding or label encoding where applicable.

-•	Feature Scaling: Numerical features would need to be standardized (z-score normalization, min-max scaling).

-4.2 Exploratory Data Analysis (EDA)

-•	Descriptive Statistics: Summary statistics for numerical features and frequency distributions for categorical features.

-•	Visualizations:

-o	Histograms and box plots for numerical attributes

-o	Bar charts for categorical features

-o	Correlation heat maps for numerical features

-o	Feature importance plots (after model training)

-•	Analysis of Class Imbalance: Techniques like oversampling or undersampling will be adopted if necessary.

-4.3 Model Building and Evaluation

-Random Forest

-  •	Applied via randomForest.

-  •	Hyperparameter tuning (like number of trees, depth of trees) will be performed via cross-validation.

-Artificial Neural Network (ANN)

-  •	Implemented using keras or tensorflow.

-  •	Architecture (number of layers, neurons per layer, activation function) will be carefully selected and tuned.

-Evaluation Metrics

-  •	Accuracy

-  •	Precision, recall, and F1-score (for each class and weighted average)

-  •	Confusion matrix

-  •	ROC curves and AUC (Area Under Curve)

-  •	Cross-validation (k-fold cross-validation for robustness, k-value should be specified)

-8. Model Comparison and Selection

-  •	The Random Forest and ANN models will be compared based on performance and evaluation metrics.

-  •	The best-performing model (based on justification provided from chosen metrics) will be selected as final.

-  •	The reasons for performance differences will be discussed in detail.

-9. Feature Importance Analysis

-  •	Random Forest: built-in feature importance measures.

-  •	For ANN: sensitivity/weight analysis.

-11. Report and Expected Outcomes
+📊 Estimation of Obesity Levels Based on Eating Habits and Physical Condition 🍽️ 🏆 Overview
+This project explores the dataset "Estimation of Obesity Levels Based on Eating Habits and Physical Condition" from the UCI Machine Learning Repository.
+The dataset maps lifestyle, dietary habits, and demographic attributes to predict obesity levels.
+This classification problem is approached using 🌲 Random Forest and 🧠 Artificial Neural Networks (ANNs) in R, providing insights into their relative performance and effectiveness.

+📑 Dataset Description
+The dataset, collected over six to seven years, consists of 2102 instances with 17 attributes, including:

+📌 Predictor Variables: Age, Gender, BMI, Physical Activity Level, Consumption of High-Caloric Food, etc.

+🎯 Target Variable: NObesity (categorizing individuals into seven levels of obesity, from Insufficient Weight to Obese Type III).

+📊 Data Types: A mixture of numerical and categorical features requiring appropriate preprocessing.

+🔍 Research Questions
+How accurately can obesity levels be predicted using lifestyle and dietary factors? 🤔

+Which classification method (🌲 Random Forest vs. 🧠 ANN) performs better for this task, and why? 🏆

+What are the most significant lifestyle and dietary factors influencing obesity classification? 🍔🥗

+🛠️ Methodology
+1️⃣ Data Preprocessing
+🛑 Handling Missing Values: Imputation using mean/median (numerical features) and mode/KNN (categorical features).

+🧹 Data Cleaning: Removing duplicates, detecting and handling outliers.

+🔠 Encoding Categorical Variables: One-hot encoding or label encoding as needed.

+⚖️ Feature Scaling: Standardization (Z-score) or Min-Max scaling.

+2️⃣ Exploratory Data Analysis (EDA)
+📊 Descriptive Statistics: Summary statistics and frequency distributions.

+📈 Visualizations:

+📉 Histograms & box plots (numerical attributes)

+📊 Bar charts (categorical attributes)

+🔥 Correlation heat maps

+⭐ Feature importance plots

+⚠️ Class Imbalance Analysis: Using oversampling/undersampling if necessary.

+3️⃣ Model Building and Evaluation
+🌲 Random Forest
+Implemented via randomForest package.

+🎯 Hyperparameter tuning using cross-validation (number of trees, depth, etc.).

+🧠 Artificial Neural Network (ANN)
+Implemented using keras and tensorflow.

+Optimized architecture: 🔢 number of layers, neurons, activation functions.

+📏 Evaluation Metrics
+✅ Accuracy

+📌 Precision, Recall, F1-score (for each class & weighted average)

+📊 Confusion Matrix

+📈 ROC Curve & AUC (Area Under Curve)

+🔄 Cross-validation (k-fold for robustness)

+4️⃣ Model Comparison & Selection
+📊 Performance of 🌲 Random Forest and 🧠 ANN will be compared.

+🏆 The best-performing model will be selected based on key metrics.

+🔍 Justifications for performance differences will be discussed in detail.

+5️⃣ Feature Importance Analysis
+🌲 Random Forest: Built-in feature importance measures.

+🧠 ANN: Sensitivity analysis (e.g., weight analysis).

+🎯 Expected Outcomes
 The final report will include:

-  •	Introduction to the problem and dataset
+📝 Problem definition and dataset details.

-  •	Methodology (data preprocessing, model building, and evaluation techniques)

-  •	Comprehensive presentation of results (tables, figures, and interpretations)

-  •	Strengths and weaknesses of each model
+🔬 Methodology (preprocessing, modeling, evaluation techniques).

+📊 Performance comparison of Random Forest and ANN.

-  •	Feature importance analysis
+📌 Feature importance insights.

-  •	A conclusion of findings and implications

-  •	A properly formatted reference list

-13. Software and Tools
+🎯 Conclusion on model performance and findings.

+🛠️ Tools & Technologies
-  •	R
+💻 Programming Language: R

+📚 Libraries Used:

-  •	R packages: caret, randomForest, keras, tensorflow, ggplot2, dplyr
+caret, randomForest, keras, tensorflow

+ggplot2, dplyr (for visualization & data manipulation)

+🙌 Acknowledgment
+The dataset is sourced from the 📂 UCI Machine Learning Repository, and the project is part of coursework for the 🎓 MSc in Data Science program at the 🏫 University of East London.

+🔗 Connect & Contribute 🚀
+Feel free to explore, fork, and contribute to the project.
+Feedback and suggestions are welcome! 💡✨